Walter Homolka

-Walter Homolka (born 21 May 1964 in Landau an der Isar) is a German rabbi.
+Walter Homolka (born 21 May 1964, Landau an der Isar) is a German rabbi.

-Homolka studied in Munich, London, Lampeter and Leipzig and has a PhD from King's College London.
+A convert to Judaism, Homolka studied in Munich, London, Lampeter and Leipzig and has a PhD from King's College London.
 He is an adjunct full professor at the University of Potsdam and rector at its Abraham Geiger College, which was founded in 1999.

 On 14 September 2006, Homolka ordained the first three rabbis in Germany since the Holocaust at the New Synagogue of Dresden.
-Rabbi Homolka is chairman of the Leo Baeck Foundation and an executive board member of the World Union for Progressive Judaism.

-In 2007, Homolka established the Jewish Institute of Cantorial Arts, of which he is the president.
+Homolka is chairman of the Leo Baeck Foundation and an executive board member of the World Union for Progressive Judaism.
+In 2007, he established the Jewish Institute of Cantorial Arts, of which he is the president.
 A member of the French Legion of Honour, he is widely published internationally and holds a variety of distinctions.
 The Hebrew Union College - Jewish Institute of Religion conferred upon him a "Doctor Humanarum Litterarum" honoris causa.

 Homolka is active in Jewish-Christian dialogue as a guest at the Central Committee of German Catholics.
 In 2008, he condemned the new Good Friday Prayer instituted by Pope Benedict XVI.

-Conversion

-Homolka is a convert to Judaism.
-He explained that his conversion took place because he was fascinated by the concept of a hidden God in Judaism, and also because he opposed and wanted to leave the "Catholic spiritual monopoly" of his family and social environment.

-Criticism
+Controversy and scandal

 In May 2022, several newspapers in Germany featured a series of in-depth reports on sexual misconduct by Homolka and his husband, including inappropriate behaviour that was targeted at students of the Abraham Geiger College he founded and where he served as rector.
 As a result, Homolka was forced to announce he was temporarily stepping down from all his roles.

 The results of an investigation by an independent commission of the University of Potsdam published in October 2022 confirmed the accusation of abuse of power at the Abraham Geiger Kolleg by Homolka, but no sexual harassment.
 Specifically, Homolka was found to have "exploited institutional power and dependency relationships".
 In the process, decisions had been made "which had a very negative impact on the further life and career of the persons concerned and for which Mr. Homolka was personally attributed responsibility due to the abundance of his direct and indirect possibilities of influence."

 The investigative commission made recommendations for the unbundling of Homolka's management functions, the establishment of independent control bodies and a review of rules of procedure.
 Homolka was approved for a semester off for the 2022/23 winter semester.
-There were no criminal, civil or civil service consequences for Homolka.
+There were no criminal or civil service consequences for Homolka.
 He remains a civil servant and is on leave of absence.